Apartments and Residential Rental Properties

 RENTAL PROPERTIES

-• It is difficult to generalize about chemical exposures in apartments and other residential rental properties, because each one is different.
-Many do not cause chemical exposures and do not require Proposition 65 warnings.
+• It is difficult to generalize about chemical exposures in apartments and residential rental properties because each place is different.
+Many properties do not cause chemical exposures and do not require Proposition 65 warnings.

 • If a warning is provided, it should state the names of one or more chemicals on the premises, and identify how or where you might be exposed to these chemicals.

-• Examples of Proposition 65-listed chemicals you may be exposed to in apartments and other residential rental properties include:
+Examples of Proposition 65-listed chemicals you may be exposed to in apartments and residential rental properties include:

 • Formaldehyde in some building materials, including some insulation, composite-wood cabinetry, and wall and flooring materials.